trimstray/test-your-sysadmin-skills/README.md

 Solution 2:

-On the other hand <code>df -h</code> and <code>du -sh</code> could mismatched by about 50% of the hard disk size.
+On the other hand `df -h` and `du -sh` could mismatched by about 50% of the hard disk size.
 This was caused by e.g. apache (httpd) keeping large log files in memory which had been deleted from disk.

-This was tracked down by running <code>lsof | grep "/var" | grep deleted</code> where <code>/var</code> was the partition I needed to clean up.
+This was tracked down by running `lsof | grep "/var" | grep deleted` where **/var** was the partition I needed to clean up.

 The output showed lines like this: